 The basic concept in constructing larger crosspoint arrays is to connect inputs in parallel in a horizontal direction and to "wire-OR" the outputs together in the vertical direction.
 The meaning of horizontal and vertical can best be understood by looking at a diagram.
-Figure 6 illustrates this concept for a 32×32 crosspoint array that uses four AD8114s or AD8115s.
+Figure 6 illustrates this concept for a $32 \times 8$ crosspoint array.

 Figure 6.
-32 × 32 Crosspoint Array Using Four AD8114s or Four AD8115s
+A $32 \times 8$ Crosspoint Array Using Two AD8110s or Two AD8111s

 The inputs are each uniquely assigned to each of the 32 inputs of the two devices and terminated appropriately.
-The outputs are wired-ORed together in pairs.
-The output from only one of a wire-ORed pair should be enabled at any given time.
+The outputs are wire-ORed together in pairs.
+The output from only one of a wired OR pair should be enabled at any given time.
 The device programming software must be properly written to cause this to happen.